This post may contain affiliate links.

 Crowd avoidance at Angkor is vital, though sometimes you’ll collide head-on with a million tour groups no matter what you do.

 When we visited the temple of Angkor Wat at lunch hour, when the heat is at its worst and most of the tour groups are having lunch, it was practically deserted.
-The downside is that, for photography, the colours are a bit washed out.

-Insider Tip: Do not try to avoid the crowds at a jam-packed temple like Ta Prohm by going the opposite way of the signs that say ‘Possibility of a Visit’ – if you do you’ll end up battling the masses to get through narrow doorways and up tricky steps the whole time.
+Insider Tip: Do not try to avoid the crowds at a jam-packed temple like Ta Prohm by going the opposite way of the signs that say ‘Possibility of a Visit’ – even if your husband insists on it.

 What is the Angkor Wat Small Circle Tour?

-Most Angkor travel guides recommend this popular circuit around Angkor, which generally moves clockwise, stops at the top sights and starts at Angkor Wat.
-Because Mark and I never manage to do anything right, and because we had more time than most, our tours were piecemeal.
+Most travel guides recommend this popular circuit around Angkor, which generally moves clockwise, stops at the top sights and starts at Angkor Wat.

 Sometimes we’d visit one temple, come back, lie by the pool, then when it was cooler in the later afternoon we’d head out again for another temple or two and the sunset.

-The Best Time to Visit Angkor Wat
+The Best Time of Day to Visit Angkor Wat

-Absolutely our favourite touring time was from about 3 or 4 p.m. onwards when the light is better and the heat is less intense.
+Absolutely our favourite touring time was from about 3 or 4 p.m. onwards when the light is better and the heat less intense.
 Plus, then you’re there for sunset.

 Don’t Stick to the Top Sights